Artillery fuze: Proximity

-Distance measuring fuzes
+Distance measuring

-The mechanical distance fuze has had little use, Thompson's pattern was trialled by the British but did not enter service.
+The mechanical distance fuze has had little use; Thompson's pattern was tested by the British but did not enter service.
 The fuzes operated by counting revolutions.
 It has the advantage of inherent safety and not requiring any internal driving force but depended on muzzle velocity and rifling pitch.
-However, these are allowed for when calculating the fuze setting.
-Early 20th-century versions were sometimes called ‘flag fuzes’, so named due to the vane protruding from the nose of the fuze.
+These are allowed for when calculating the fuze setting.
+Early 20th-century versions were sometimes called 'flag fuzes', so named due to the vane protruding from the nose of the fuze.

-Electronic time fuzes
+Electronic timer

-In the late 1970s/early 1980s electronic time fuzes started replacing earlier types.
+In the late 1970s and early '80s electronic time fuzes started replacing earlier types.
 These were based on the use of oscillating crystals that had been adopted for digital watches.
-Like watches, advances in electronics made them much cheaper to produce than mechanical devices.
+Like watches, advances in electronics made them much cheaper than mechanical devices.
 The introduction of these fuzes coincided with the widespread adoption of cluster munitions in some NATO countries.

-Multi function fuzes
+Multi function

 A fuze assembly may include more than one fuze function.
-A typical combination would be a T & P ("Time & Percussion") fuze with the fuze set to detonate on impact or expiration of a preset time, whichever occurred first.
+A typical combination would be a T&P ("Time & Percussion") fuze with the fuze set to detonate on impact or expiration of a preset time, whichever occurred first.
 Such fuzes were introduced around the middle of the 19th century.
 This combination may function as a safety measure or as an expedient to ensure that the shell will be actuated no matter what happens and hence not be wasted.
-The United States called mechanical T & P fuzes ‘mechanical time super quick’ (MTSQ).
-T & P fuzes were normal with shrapnel and HE shells (including proximity fuzes), but were not always used with high bursting carrier shells.
+The United States called mechanical T&P fuzes 'mechanical time super quick' (MTSQ).
+T&P fuzes were normal with shrapnel and HE shells (including proximity fuzes), but were not always used with high bursting carrier shells.

 However, in the early 1980s electronic fuzes with several functions and options started appearing.
 Initially they were little more than enhanced versions of proximity fuzes, typically offering a choice of proximity heights or impact options.
 A choice of burst heights could also be used to get optimum burst heights in terrain with different reflectivity.
-However, they were cheaper than older proximity fuzes and the cost of adding electronic functions was marginal, this meant they were much more widely issued.
-In some countries all their war stock HE was fitted with them, instead of only 5 – 10% with proximity fuzes.
+However, they were cheaper than older proximity fuzes and the cost of adding electronic functions was marginal, so they were more widely issued.
+In some countries all their war stock HE was fitted with them, instead of only 5% to 10% with proximity fuzes.

 The most modern multi-option artillery fuzes offer a comprehensive choice of functions.
 For example, Junghans DM84U provides delay, super quick, time (up to 199 seconds), two proximity heights of burst and five depths of foliage penetration.